custom-components/ble_monitor/README.md

 - WX08ZM

   (Xiaomi Mija Mosquito Repellent, Smart version, broadcasts switch state, tablet resource, battery level, about 50 messages per minute)

+- MHO-C401

+  (small square body, E-Ink display, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryptors](#configuration-variables) option)

 *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -75 till -70dBm.*